Tisha Campbell: Acting

-In 1992, Campbell was cast as Regina "Gina" Waters-Payne in the Fox comedy series Martin.
-She left the show in April 1997, after settling the lawsuit against Martin Lawrence of sexual harassment.
+In 1992, Campbell was cast as Gina Waters-Payne in the Fox comedy series Martin.
+She left the show in November 1996, returning to work after settling a lawsuit accusing co-star Martin Lawrence of sexual harassment.
+Campbell continued in the role until the series ended in 1997.
 The following year, she starred opposite Diahann Carroll in the Hallmark Hall of Fame film The Sweetest Gift (1998).
 Campbell returned to television in 2001, starring opposite Damon Wayans in the ABC comedy series My Wife and Kids.
-The series ran for five seasons, until 2005.
 In 2003, she won NAACP Image Award for Outstanding Actress in a Comedy Series for her role.
+The series ran for five seasons, ending in 2005.

 After My Wife and Kids, Campbell was a regular in the Lifetime comedy series Rita Rocks (2008–09).
 In 2011, she starred opposite Ally Walker in the Lifetime police drama The Protector.
 The series was canceled after a single season.
+Also in 2011, she starred in the acclaimed Disney Channel original film Lemonade Mouth.
 In September 2015, she was cast in the ABC sitcom Dr. Ken, starring Ken Jeong.
 The series was cancelled after two seasons in 2017.
 In the beginning of 2018, she played Olympic gymnast Simone Biles' mother in the Lifetime movie The Simone Biles Story: Courage to Soar.
 Later in 2018, Campbell starred on the ABC drama pilot The Holmes Sisters about the lives of five African-American sisters, all officers in the NYPD.
 It was produced by Regina King and Robin Roberts.

 Music

 In 1993, Campbell released her debut album, Tisha, which was a moderate success, selling 40,000 copies.
-Two singles received minor airplay on the R&B stations: "Push", which was co written and produced by Campbell's' friend, Vanilla Ice, and "Love Me Down".
-Campbell contributed vocals for the soundtrack of the 1997 film, Sprung, in which she starred, singing a cover version of "Don't Ask My Neighbor" with her Martin costar Tichina Arnold.
+Two singles received minor airplay on the R&B stations: "Push", which was produced by Derek Bramble, and "Love Me Down".
+Campbell contributed vocals for the soundtrack of the 1997 film, Sprung, in which she starred, singing a cover version of "Don't Ask My Neighbor" with Tichina Arnold.

 She appeared in several music videos in the 1990s and 2000s, including two for Will Smith ("Will 2K" and "Wild Wild West") and one for Toni Braxton ("You're Makin' Me High").
 In 2012, Campbell starred in Mindless Behavior's music video for "Hello".

 On September 21, 2015, she released the single, "Steel Here".
 On February 24, 2016, Campbell released the single, "Lazy Bitch", as well as an accompanying video, where she featured her friend, Tasha Smith.
 On February 2, 2018, Campbell released the single, "I Don't Wanna Be Alone Tonight".
-On October 6, 2019, Campbell released the single, "22 Summers," with an accompanying video.
+On October 6, 2019, she released the single, "22 Summers," with an accompanying video.